henrikstengaard/eab-whdload-games-aga-menu-package/README.md

 Installation through HstWB Installer will install and configure EAB WHDLoad Games AGA Menu package using defined assigns.

+## Assigns

+Installation of EAB WHDLoad Games AGA Menu package requires and uses following assigns:

+- SYSTEMDIR: = DH0:
+- WHDLOADDIR: = DH1:

+AGS2 and iGame game frontends, AGS2 support files will be installed and configured in SYSTEMDIR: assign.
+AGS2 menus and WHDLOAD directories will be installed in WHDLOADDIR: assign.

+EAB WHDLoad Games AGA Menu package will automatically update SYSTEMDIR:S/User-Assign, SYSTEMDIR:S/Assign-Startup or SYSTEMDIR:S/Startup-Sequence with following assigns:

+- A-Games: = WHDLOADDIR:WHDLoad/Games
+- HD-Games: = WHDLOADDIR:HD-Games

+These assigns are required for AGS2 to work as run files use them to start games or demos.

 ## AGS2

 For AGS2 following features had been added in ".Settings" folder: